Prathamesh010/Noteit/README.md

 # NotesApp

--   Basic Notes app to learn react-redux and typescript with testing
+-   Note-Taking app with Markdown support
+-   Made with React, React-Redux and Typescript
+-   Cypress For End To End Testing